 Fill in the contact form below and we will get in touch with you to discuss your requirements

-World Cup 2018: Why Japanese fans have been cleaning up their rubbish in the stadiumsby Gary Reading, Jun 2018
+World Cup 2018: Why Japanese fans have been cleaning up their rubbish in the stadiumsby Well Polished Swansea, Jun 2018

 After the excitement of winning their World Cup opening match against Colombia, Japan’s fans decided to do a good deed before filing out of the stadium in Saransk, Russia.
 The fans cleaned up the rubbish that had been left on rows and seats at the Mordovia Arena, filling rubbish bags they had brought themselves.
 But this was no victory dance.
 It relates to Japanese people’s culture.